kaliflowerx3/ZoltriTWserver/rules.md

 1. Your nick must have some indication of who you are in-game
 2. If you don't have your correct role, put your name and chosen role in #i-need-a-role
 3. Other discord server links are OK as long as they're not for other minecraft servers
+4. Respect the :speak_no_evil: voice channel!
+It's not for shouting or boisterous activity.
+Other channels are unrestricted.

 :bookmark_tabs: Greifing :bookmark_tabs:
 Griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).